 The Council will consider making a payment of a Discretionary Housing Payment to claimants who meet the qualifying criteria subject to budget limitations.

-Claims can be considered if the customer is entitled to:
+Claims can be considered if the customer:-

-- Housing Benefit and

-- Has a rental liability and

-- Requires further financial assistance with housing costs
+- 1) Has a shortfall between rent and Housing Benefit / Universal Credit and is entitled to: - Housing Benefit or the housing costs element of Universal Credit; and - Has a rental liability; and - Requires further financial assistance with housing costs.